Hendrix-CS/csci000/index.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+# For courses with a single offering in the _config.yml,
+# uncomment the following line and comment out the course-multi line

+#layout: course-single
 layout: course-multi
 ---